macma/hko-radar-gif-generator/README.md

-# HKO Rador image Generator
+# HKO Radar image Generator
 Generate the HKO radar images into gif

 This repository contains golang code for downloading JPEG images from the Hong Kong Observatory's website, converting them into a GIF file, and deleting temporary files.